felipelfv/simulation_nonlinear/README.md

 This script contains the function that will parse the model information (in lavaan syntax) and generate data based on some user-specified arguments.

-## Method.R
+## Methods.R

-These files contain functions dedicated for the estimation based on the different approaches.
+This file contains the functions dedicated for the estimation based on the different approaches.

 ## Models.R

-This file contains all the models specified in lavaan syntax that are passed to GenerateData.
+This file contains all the models specified in lavaan syntax that are passed to GenerateData() in GenerateData.R

+## Design.R

+This file contains the parameters that we vary in the simulation study.

+## Simulation.R

+This file contains the actual script for running the simulation.
+Importantly, this script is dependent on the abovementioned.